-Blackpool couple Nick Easton and Amberleigh Duckworth decided on a rather different way to share a gender reveal with family and friends, ahead of their exciting summer arrival by lighting up the sky with a little help from the Blackpool Tower.
+Blackpool couple Nick Easton and Amberleigh Duckworth decided on a rather different way to share the gender of their unborn baby with family and friends ahead of their exciting summer arrival by lighting up the sky with a little help from the Tower.

-The big reveal came thanks to Blackpool Council's Tower lighting team who were trusted with the couple's news, sealed in an envelope after their 20-week scan.
+The big reveal came thanks to Blackpool Council's Tower lighting team , trusted with the couple's news, sealed in an envelope after their 20-week scan.

-Engineers then reprogrammed the lights to flash up........pink and deliver the news of an incoming baby girl as the couple and a specially selected group were gathered beneath the Tower on the Comedy Carpet.
+Engineers reprogrammed the lights to flash up........pink and deliver the news of an incoming baby girl, due August 10, as the couple and a specially selected group were gathered beneath the Tower on the Comedy Carpet.